dafny-lang/dafny/docs/_includes/Statements.md

     Expression(allowLemma: false, allowLambda: false) { "," Rhs }
 ````

-A `:-` statement is similar to a `:=` statement, but allows for immediate return if a failure is detected.
+A `:-` statement is similar to a `:=` statement, but allows for abrupt return if a failure is detected.
 This is a language feature somewhat analogous to exceptions in other languages.

 An update-with-failure statement uses _failure-compatible_ types.